milenacuao/milenacuao/README.md

 - 👋 Hi, I’m @milenacuao
 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning programming languages
-- 💞️ I’m looking to learn as much as I can about codes, and programming programs
+- 💞️ I’m looking to learn as much as I can about codes and programming programs
 - 📫 How to reach me ...

 <!---